Early College of Arvada

 ECA students take predominantly college core courses during their 11th and 12th grade years, earning both high school and college credit, and will graduate with up to 59 transferable college credits along with their high school diploma.

-ECA partners with Maestas Taekwondo, a non-profit and education-focused studio in the Arvada area.
-Through our partnership we are able to offer all of our students the opportunity to take Taekwondo courses during school at no cost to the families.
+Our athletic program at ECA allows students to take Taekwondo courses during school at no cost to the families.
 Our teacher is a 4th Dan Black Belt, Susan Marx.
 These courses satisfy the Colorado physical education requirement as over the course of the class students participate in individual, dual, and group activities.
 Beyond simply providing students with a unique way to earn physical education credits, participation in martial arts has been shown to provide students with higher levels of self-control, self-defense, and self-discipline.

 The Early College Program